johtela/litscript/introduction.md

 Modern web provides a rich medium for authoring and publishing technical documentation, but paradoxically writing documentation is among the least favourite activities for most developers.
-Not for acclaimed computer scientist Donald Knuth, though.
-He has wrote numerous books and and articles and made many contributions to computer-aided documentation, mostly motivated by personal discontent of available tools and techniques.
+Not for acclaimed computer scientist [Donald Knuth][knuth], though.
+He has wrote numerous books and and articles and made many contributions to computer-aided documentation, mostly motivated by personal discontent with available tools and techniques.

 [![](images/ArtOfComputerProgramming.jpg =133x187)][TAOCP]
 When Knuth was finishing the second volume of his famous book series